 Gravel Training Tricks of the Trade

-If you are reading this and panicking because you signed up for a gravel race and you have no gravel in your area to train on, fear not!
+If you are panicking because you signed up for a gravel race and you have no gravel to train on, fear not!
 I have some tricks that can help mimic the physiological adaptations that you may gain from riding gravel often:

 - Incorporate more climbing into your training, or ride into a headwind if you live somewhere flat.
-Gravel races tend to be lower cadence than equivalent events on the road, so spending a lot of time climbing or riding into a headwind can mimic that lower-cadence grind so your body will adapt.
+Gravel races tend to be lower cadence than equivalent events on the road.
+Spending a lot of time climbing or riding into a headwind can mimic that lower-cadence grind so your body will adapt.

 - Tempo Intervals at lower cadences.
 Similar to the previous bullet point, doing your long Tempo efforts at 70-75rpm will condition your body to be more comfortable at lower cadences.

 - Go mountain biking.
 Riding trails requires similar stabilizing muscles to riding gravel.
-If you live near some mountain bike trails, try to incorporate at least 1-2 trail rides per week to get your body used to the jarring nature of gravel.
+Incorporate 1-2 trail rides per week, if you live near some mountain bike trails, to acclimate your body to the jarring nature of riding gravel.
 Don’t be afraid to ride a drop-bar bike on moderate singletrack, too.